-Circumcision is the removal of the foreskin that surrounds the penis.
-It might be done for religious reasons or personal family preference.
-Sometimes there are medical reasons why circumcision is advisable.
+Circumcision is the removal of the foreskin that covers the head of the penis.
+It might be done for religious reasons, family, or cultural preference.